FRESH THINKING GROUP

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Generally, we retain your personal data until the expiry of five years after the end of our relationship with you (if we loaned monies to you), or until the expiry of six months after your application aborted (if we did not loan monies to you).
+Generally, we retain your personal data until the expiry of seven years after the end of our relationship with you (if we loaned monies to you), or until the expiry of seven months after your application aborted (if we did not loan monies to you).

 In some circumstances, we may anonymise personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further reference to you.